ploomber/ploomber/doc/api/spec.rst

 ``on_{render, finish, failure}``
 ********************************

-These are hooks that execure when specific events happen:
+These are hooks that execute when specific events happen:

-1. ``on_render``: executes after verifiying there are no errors in your pipeline declaration (e.g., a task that doesn't exist declared as upstream dependency)
+1. ``on_render``: executes after verifying there are no errors in your pipeline declaration (e.g., a task that doesn't exist declared as an upstream dependency)
 2. ``on_finish``: executes upon successful pipeline run
 3. ``on_failure``: executes upon failed pipeline run